turingschool/backend-curriculum-site/module2/lessons/database_relationships_and_visualization.md

 ## Warm-Up
 1) Draw a diagram showing which tables we currently have in our Task Manager database.
 What information lives in that table?

-2) In our recent Task Manager client meeting, our client decided their users should be able to organize their tasks by marking them with labels.
+2) In our recent Task Manager client meeting, our client decided their application should scope tasks to a user.
    Based on our conversation, we've decided:

      Users should have tasks.
-Tasks should have labels.

      Right now, our database only supports tasks.
 Take a minute to consider what changes we would need to make to our database in order to support the features requested by our client.
 Add these to your diagram.